shashwat1002/shor_algo/doc-final.md

 $$
 where $\phi_l$ depends on the offset and the state but we can be assured that $|\phi _l|^2 = 1$

-Therefore, it has no effect on the probability of us observing a particular state on measurement, and at the end of each run (including the measurement) we will key $k \frac{2^n}{r}$ where $k$ is some constant.
+Therefore, it has no effect on the probability of us observing a particular state on measurement, and at the end of each run (including the measurement) we will get $k \frac{2^n}{r}$ where $k$ is some constant.

 Getting the GCD across the runs will get us a multiple of $\frac{2^n}{r}$, and if $r$ does not divide $2^n$ then we will have an approximation.